 Perfect is gross.
 If you disagree and think Perfect is grand, then this blog and its Imperfect content will not be for you.
-But I know for certain that Perfect is not my friend.
-We tried to become close in the past, when we were young and we thought we needed each other.
-We were happy together for a time.
+But I know for certain that Perfect is not my friend, or yours.
+We tried to become close in the past when we were young and we thought we needed each other.
+And we were happy together for a time.
 Together we felt strong and courageous.
 We thought we could conquer our common enemies; insecurity, anxiety, shame, and loneliness.
 But our too-close friendship hurt those around us.
-While Perfect and I focused all of our attention on each other, our families and other friends felt “less than” in our presence.
-Once I recognized this hurt we’d caused, I felt it too.
-Nothing hurts quite as bad as hurting someone you love.
+When Perfect and I focused all of our attention on each other, our families and other friends felt ‘less than’ in our presence.
+Once I recognized the pain we caused, I felt it too.
+Nothing hurts us quite as bad as when we hurt someone we love.

-No friendship of mine should serve to cause anyone else pain.
-I needed to break up with Perfect.
-Perfect didn’t want to let me go.
+Since no friendship of mine should ever serve to cause anyone else pain I needed to break up with Perfect.
+She didn’t want to let me go.
 We wrestled it out and for a while, we were at an impasse.
 But then something miraculous happened.
-I realized that Perfect didn’t actually exist.
+I realized matter of factly that Perfect didn’t actually exist.
 And poof, she was gone.
 She’d been an imaginary friend all along.
 I’d conjured her when I felt alone and misunderstood.
 When I felt shunned and unable to belong anywhere.
-So I befriended her in hopes she would protect me and keep me safe.
+I’d befriended her in hopes she would protect me and keep me safe.
 She was tough as nails where I was weak.
 My biggest hope was that she would make me feel worthy.